 Australia has strict staff ratios for childcare, which is as it should be.
 But apart from Victorian public sector nursing homes, there are no ratios for aged care and no laws to ensure our elderly get the care they need in private and not-for-profit nursing homes.

-They are our parents and grandparents, people who looked after us and loved us, but now many of them, especially those in need of high care, are left unfed, unwashed and even in soiled pads for hours.
+They are our parents and grandparents, people who looked after us and loved us, but now many of them, especially those in need of high care, are left unfed, unwashed and even in soiled incontinence aids for hours.

 It’s a crisis that shames us.
 Our aged care system has been ignored by governments for far too long.

 There's an urgent need for staff ratios in aged care.

 Currently residents are receiving around 2 hours 50 minutes of care per day from nurses and carers, which is nowhere near enough time to shower, toilet, administer medications, dress, feed, roll over, move, let alone talk to an aged care resident.